CoqHott/univalent_parametricity/readme.md

 ## Compilation

-You need Coq 8.7 to compile the main directory and the hoqc compiler from https://github.com/HoTT/ to compile files in the translation/ directory.
+You need Coq 8.7 to compile the main developpment and the hoqc compiler from https://github.com/HoTT/ to compile the file in the translation/ directory.

-To compile in the main development:
+To compile the main development:

-   set $COQBIN to the path where coqc is, or have Coq 8.7 in your path.
+   set `$COQBIN` to the path where coqc is (`export COQBIN=/.../bin/`), or have Coq 8.7 in your path.
 Then, in the / directory, run:

 	make

-To compile in translation/:
+To compile translation/ run (require hoqc):

-     hoqc translation.v
+	/.../hoqc translation/Translation.v

 ## directory ./theories